forestgrape/coronavirus/index.md

 The relevance and usage depends to a large extend on the [mechanisms of action](#mechanisms) and how much protection is provided.
 Possible use cases are polyvalent:
 - knowing that people experience only mild symptoms and have reduced spreading of Sars-CoV-2 can be used to manage the current Covid-19 pandemic.
 Serum conversion occurence is relevant to in this respect.
-- increase the immune response against Sars-Cov-2 or even provide paths for full immunisation, even a literal vaccine is thinkable (the long-term pathogenesis of BCVc should be reevaluated first)
+- increase the immune response against Sars-Cov-2 or even provide paths for full immunisation, even a literal vaccine is possible (the long-term pathogenesis of BCoVs should be reevaluated first)
-- Sars-CoV-2 infection could protect against OC43 or other BCV infections, which could be more harmful in the long run than Sars-CoV-2
+- Sars-CoV-2 infection could protect against OC43 or other BCoV infections, which could be more harmful in the long run than Sars-CoV-2

 ### next steps